 Nvidia Shield and Kodi go together like peanut butter and jelly.
 The Android-powered streaming and gaming console is perfect for streaming TV shows, movies, and music from the world’s most popular open-source home theater app.
-Nvidia Shield is compatible with pretty much every popular Kodi add-on out there, and its hardware is powerful enough to play content in high definition or even 4K without breaking a sweat.
+Nvidia Shield is compatible with pretty much every popular Kodi addon out there, and its hardware is powerful enough to play content in high definition or even 4K without breaking a sweat.

-And now that Kodi is listed on Google Play as an Android TV app, it’s easier to install than ever.
+Best of all, now that Kodi is listed on Google Play as an Android TV app, it’s easier to install than ever.
 For most users, there’s no need to sideload or download Kodi from any third-party sources.

 - Prefer to use an older version of Kodi